bomonike/bomonike.github.io/anthropic-claude.md

    * <a href="#Skills">skills folder</a>
    <br /><br />

-   My https://github.com/bomonike/claude-templates has 3 different CLAUDE.MD files for each
+   <a target="_blank" href="https://github.com/bomonike/claude-templates">My github</a> has 3 different CLAUDE.MD files for each
    * ~/.claude/CLAUDE.md - loaded with all prompts for all projects of the user
    * ~/.claude/projects/<em>project_id</em>/CLAUDE.md - applicable to a specific project (/init)
    <br /><br />